JOSUAMK/JOSUAMK.github.io/README.md

 Vickery, A., Wilson, B., & Johnson, R. (2018).
 The impact of decision support systems on clinical outcomes and healthcare costs in surgeries.
 Journal of the American Medical Association, 320(11), 1147-1154.

-Chang, C., Lee, Y., & Kim, S. (2016).
-The impact of electronic perioperative systems on the efficiency of surgical procedures.
-Journal of Healthcare Information Management and Systems, 24(1), 27-34.
+Liu, J., Zhang, Y., & Chen, L. (2019).
+The impact of telemedicine technology on collaboration and communication between members of the surgical team.
+Journal of Medical Systems, 43(5), 234

 Kim, J., Lee, J., & Kim, D. (2016).
 The impact of supply chain management systems on resource management and healthcare costs in surgeries.
 Journal of Medical Systems, 40(6), 195.